Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 "We will need you," Matusov said frankly.
 "Our doctors and surgeons all are well-qualified for human medicine, but not so much with your species.
-We will be depending on you, and on the staff from the hospital, for consultation---and, Doctor," he said, turning back to William, "We are more than happy to fill in any staff vacancy needs you have with our people.
+We will be depending on you, and on the staff from the hospital, for consultation-and, Doctor," he said, turning back to William, "We are more than happy to fill in any staff vacancy needs you have with our people.
 Perhaps we can work out a trade."